brickleq/campaign-contrib-machine/README.md

 ## Acknowledgments

-* Thank you to Chris Gombas, Daisy Li, and Kerry Kurcz for their help during this project
+* Thank you to Chris Gombas, Daisy Lu, and Kerry Kurcz for their help during this project